natefoo/slurm-drmaa/README.md

 ### Developer tools

-Although not needed for library user the following tools may be required if you intend to develop PSNC DRMAA for SLURM:
+Although not needed for library user the following tools may be required if you intend to develop PSNC DRMAA for Slurm:

 -   GNU autotools
     -   autoconf (tested with version 2.67)